 To maintain muscle or to increase their size, you need to exercise regularly.
 Try to workout at least 3 times a week using weights.

-If you are still considering the keto diet, it may be worth having a look at some keto recipes to help you get started!
+If you are considering the keto diet, it may be worth having a look at some keto recipes to help you get started!
 This book is one of our personal favourites, so many delicious keto recipes!
-We certainly recommend this one!
+Everyday, easy and quick whilst also being nutritionally impressive

 Considering all these studies, it is fair to conclude that a ketogenic diet doesn’t really affect the muscle mass, it seems to limit its growth but it is muscle sparing.
 All those studies have one thing in common, participants were able to maintain their muscle mass but failed to grow their muscle mass even in a caloric surplus.
 So, a ketogenic diet seems to have muscle protective effects rather than muscle growing properties.

 If you’ve enjoyed today’s post then make sure to sign up to our newsletter and download 20 FREE nutrition and exercise tips as well as 6 fat loss recipes.
 Sign up below to download.

 Greene, D., Varley, B., Hartwig, T., Chapman, P. and Rigney, M. (2018).
 A Low-Carbohydrate Ketogenic Diet Reduces Body Mass Without Compromising Performance in Powerlifting and Olympic Weightlifting Athletes. [online] 32(12).
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/30335720 [Accessed 9 Oct.
 2019].